jamesward/gcp-infra-stuff/network/NAT/README.md

 ```
 gcloud compute ssh vm-internal --zone=us-central1-c --internal-ip
 ```
-* verify external connectivity (This time it won't work)
+* Verify external connectivity (This time it won't work)
 ```
 ping -c 2 www.google.com
 ```

-## Enable Private Google Access on a subnet
+### Enable Private Google Access on a subnet
 VM instances that have no external IP addresses can use Private Google Access to reach external IP addresses of Google APIs and services.
 By default, Private Google Access is disabled on a VPC network.

 * Create a Cloud Storage bucket to test access to Google APIs and services gsutil ls -b gs://${PROJECT_ID} > /dev/null 2>&1 || gsutil mb gs://${PROJECT_ID}

-* copy an image
+* Copy an image
 ```
 gsutil cp gs://cloud-training/gcpnet/private/access.png gs://${PROJECT_ID}
 ```

-* at this point, you cannot even list the buckets from the internal-ip VM
+* At this point, you cannot even list the buckets from the internal-ip VM

-* configure the Private Google Access to the subnet
+* Configure the Private Google Access to the subnet
 ```
 gcloud compute networks subnets update  privatenet-us \
 --region us-central1 \
 --enable-private-ip-google-access
 ```
-* verify that it is privateIpGoogleAccess is true
+* Verify that it is privateIpGoogleAccess is true
 ```
 gcloud compute networks subnets describe  privatenet-us --region us-central1 --format="get(privateIpGoogleAccess)"
 ```

-* now, the private-ip VM can access APIs and services by google (https://cloud.google.com/vpc/docs/private-access-options#pga-supported)
+* Now, the private-ip VM can access APIs and services by google (https://cloud.google.com/vpc/docs/private-access-options#pga-supported)

-## Configure a Cloud NAT gateway
+### Configure a Cloud NAT gateway
-* try running the following on each server (privatevm and the bastion) - it will succeed only on the bastion. the private-vm will succeed only for the google part
+* Try running the following on each server (privatevm and the bastion) - it will succeed only on the bastion. the private-vm will succeed only for the google part
 ```
 sudo apt-get update
 ```

-* create a cloud router for the NAT service
+* Create a cloud router for the NAT service
 ```
 gcloud compute routers create nat-router --network privatenet --region us-central1
 ```
 * Configure the NAT service
 ```
 gcloud compute routers nats create nat-config \